rygel/lyricist/README.md

 Each key inside the list consists of a pair of [blog name]:[blog data directory].
 In this example there is a blog called "rootBlog" and it uses the data directory "root", which translates to "resources/lyricist/root/".

 In each data directory there are all posts located.
-The posts are Markdown formatted with a Yaml header.
+The posts are Markdown formatted with a YAML header.

 ```
 ---